gizmolab10/sensecraftdocs/user_manual/conversational literacy.md

 SenseQuest strongly encourages civility and conversational literacy, allowing players to accomplish more with more delight and less effort.

-Although, in simplest terms, it's just an **etiquette**, [[sensecraft]] is asking a lot from players.
+Although, in simplest terms, it's just an **etiquette**, [[../|sensecraft]] is asking a lot from players.
 When to talk and when to go quiet.
 How to listen.
 Be respectful.
 Stay relevant.
 It's a **philosophy** as well.
 An attitude that we are all creating the same single thing, knowing exactly what it is.

 ### Listening and talking